Paarthurnax-Team-SoftUni/JavaCourseProject/Promises.md

 ............

-Adding enemies  (shooting at you)
-Adding pedestrians (crossing your path).

-StoryLine development.

-Different car properties for each car (velocity, health etc.)
+Different car properties for each car (velocity, health etc.)           done

-Game will be infinite? or in stages ?
+Game will be infinite? or in stages ?                                   done

+Game modes introduction                                                 done

 Front end sign when collectible is taken.                               done

-Sound introduction